Vancouver is a cosmopolitan city, and it shows when it comes to dining. The city has some amazing restaurants and excellent bars and pubs.

 - Yew – a popular and highly-rated seafood restaurant in downtown Vancouver at 791 West Georgia Street in the Four Seasons Hotel.
-Expect most dinner entrees to start at around $30 or more, so it’s not cheap, but also very good.
+Expect most dinner entrees to start at around $30 or more.
 Yew also boasts an exceptional selection of fine BC wines.

 Restaurants in Other Parts of Vancouver